ecmwf/anemoi-docs/docs/contributing/testing.rst

    training.
 The configuration should be a full config file, i.e. not require hydra to build a config based on defaults.
 The dataset names should match the names of datasets created in the previous part of the suite.
-(If you don't want to create a new dataset, consider adding an integration test in the `anemoi-training` package instead.)
+(If you want to test training based on an existing anemoi-dataset, consider adding an integration test in the `anemoi-training` package instead.)

 #. a `task_config.yaml` that specifies additional information required
    to configure the task in the suite.
 The `task_config.yaml` should